Read Acts-10-34-35. Know This First Act »In every nation he

 Those make it through the great tribulation

-the ones Satan couldn’t corrupt then the Great Crowd.
+About the holy ones –the ones Satan couldn’t corrupt then the

 Are JWs the only ones that teach 144,000 goes to heaven?